skip to Main Content

 Wishbone Property

 Wishbone is 100% owned by Origen and is located in the prolific Golden Triangle in northern British Columbia, adjacent to the Galore Creek project jointly owned by Teck Resources and Newmont Gold.
 Covering 3,941 hectares, Wishbone has 11 target areas covering significantly high-grade gold-silver quartz-carbonate as well as volcanogenic massive sulphide-style mineralization.
-Rock samples of up to 6700g/t silver and 202.2 g/t gold in samples of float have been sampled at several targets over 10km.
+Rock samples of up to 6700 g/t silver and 202.2 g/t gold in samples of float have been sampled at several targets over 10km.

-During 2023 field work company geologists noted rapid retreat of the central glacier and exposure of significant new ground.
-Results from boulders found along the southern edge of the central glacier have returned 202.6 ppm gold in an area that was previously identified as being a primary silver rich zone.
+During recent field work company geologists noted rapid retreat of the central glacier and exposure of significant new ground.
+Results from boulders found along the southern edge of the central glacier have returned 202.6 ppm gold in an area that was previously characterized as a primary silver rich zone.
 Separate samples collected from boulders from this area contained up to 109 ppm silver and 1.2% copper.
 This sample is compared to the 175.5 ppm gold sample collected from a glacial boulder on the northern edge of the same glacier in 2021.

 The Windy Showing